Jonathan-84/HelloSpace/README.md

 Personal Goals for Project:
   + I've been doing a lot full stack projects, so my intention was to practice front-end.
-  + My projects have had only footer and header at fixed positions, I wanted to have a side panel that did not update.
+  + My projects have had only footer and header at fixed positions, I wanted to have a side panel that stayed fixed.
   + I wanted to integrate Spotify API, realizing that I would then need to do a full stack app, I decided to just leverage an multi-option iFrame.
-  + One of my biggest goals, design it 100% with Vanilla CSS instead of Bootstrap and Bulma which I've used a lot recently.
+  + One of my biggest goals, design it entirely with Vanilla CSS instead of Bootstrap and Bulma which I've used a lot recently.

 🌌 Planned improvements aside from API additions:
   - Fix the Geolocation to show users local weather- instead of NYC